 What does the research tell us?

-Regrettably, there have been no peer-reviewed studies that provide estimates of the prevalence of ME/CFS in the UK since the UK Biobank study in 2018 – the study cited by NICE in 2021 as a reference for the 250,000 figure.
-Before this, a systematic review by Lim and colleagues, which included all research relating to the prevalence of ME/CFS published between 1990 and 2018, suggested that research using populations from the UK (not all UK-wide studies) provided a ME/CFS prevalence range of between 0.1% and 2.62% for the UK (another review by Estévez-López and colleagues published in 2020 identified that this range was 0.1% to 2.2% in Europe between 2002 to 2011).
+Before this, a systematic review by Lim and colleagues, which included all research relating to the prevalence of ME/CFS published between 1990 and 2018, suggested that research using populations from the UK (not all UK-wide studies) provided a ME/CFS prevalence range of between 0.1% and 2.62% for the UK (another systematic review by Estévez-López and colleagues published in 2020 identified that this range was 0.1% to 2.2% in Europe between 2002 to 2011).

 Importantly, research published before 2018 has identified that prevalence rates for ME/CFS differ depending on which criteria are used.
 For example, the systematic review of international evidence by Lim and colleagues suggested that the prevalence of ME/CFS could lie anywhere between 0.04% (the lower range when considering evidence relating to the “Canadian Consensus Criteria; Epidemiological case definition; Post-viral exhaustion syndrome; and the National Institute for Health and Care Excellence guideline 2007”) and 12.55% (the upper value based on the Australian diagnostic criteria).